K20shores/BlogIt/README.md

 - run `python3 manage.py runserver <your_ip_address>:8000`
 - On your machine or on your mobile device, navigate to <your_ip_address>:8000

+When you are done viewing the website type `deactivate` to close the python virutal environment.

 -----
 A small blogging project, intended for review by FrogSlayer LLC